 Tobacco smoke contains carcinogens that substantially increase the risk of developing cancers of the lungs, mouth, throat, esophagus, kidneys, and bladder.

-Pollution in the air, whether from industrial waste or cigarette smoke, can increase the cancer risk.
+Pollutants in the air or water, such as asbestos, industrial waste, or cigarette smoke, can increase the cancer risk.
 Many chemicals are known to cause cancer, and many others are suspected of doing so.
-For example, asbestos exposure may cause lung cancer and mesothelioma (cancer of the pleura), especially in smokers.
+For example, asbestos exposure may cause lung cancer and mesothelioma (cancer of the pleura).
 Exposure to pesticides is associated with a higher risk of some types of cancer (for example, leukemia and non-Hodgkin lymphoma).
 The time between exposure to the chemicals and development of the cancer may be many years.

-Exposure to radiation is a risk factor in the development of cancer.
+Exposure to radiation is a risk factor for the development of cancer.
 Extended exposure to ultraviolet radiation, primarily from sunlight, causes skin cancer.
 Ionizing radiation is particularly carcinogenic.
+X-rays (including computed tomography [CT]) use ionizing radiation, and people who have many tests that use high doses of x-rays have an increased risk of cancer (see see Risks of Radiation).
 Exposure to the radioactive gas radon, which is released from soil, increases the risk of lung cancer.
-Normally, radon disperses rapidly into the atmosphere and produces no harm.
-However, when a building is placed on soil with a high radon content, radon can accumulate within the building, sometimes producing sufficiently high levels in the air to cause harm.
+Normally, radon disperses rapidly into the atmosphere and causes no harm.
+However, when a building is placed on soil with a high radon content, radon can accumulate within the building, sometimes causing levels in the air that are sufficiently high enough to cause harm.
 Radon is breathed into the lungs, where it may eventually cause lung cancer.
 In exposed people who also smoke, the risk of lung cancer is further increased.

 Many other substances have been investigated as possible causes of cancer, but more study is needed to identify those chemicals that increase the risk of cancer.